BYLAWS

 § 10 Dissolution of the Organisation

-§ 10.1 If the organisation is dissolved, the assets of the organisation will go to Nordic Ocean Watch in Norway.
+§ 10.1 If the organisation is dissolved, the assets of the organisation will go to an optional non-profit organisation with a similar vision.

 § 10.2 The decision to dissolve must be adopted at two consecutive general meetings, one or both of which may be extraordinary general meetings.
 The decision is made by a majority of the ordinary members of the organisation and a majority of the Board of Directors.